FlorianMuellerklein/FlorianMuellerklein.github.io/_posts/2016-6-15-wRN_vs_pRN.md

 ## Preactivation Residual Blocks

 "Identity Mappings in Deep Residual Networks" [[2](https://arxiv.org/abs/1603.05027)] introduces the preactivation architecture which changes the order of the batch normalizations and nonlinearities, creating the preactivation residual network.
-The original residual network contains residual blocks of: convolution -> batch normalization -> ReLU -> convolution -> batch normalization.
-The output of the final batch normalization then comes together with the identity function via element-wise addition.
-After the addition another ReLU is applied which then becomes the input to the next residual block.
-The preactivation architecture changes the order to: batch normalization -> ReLU -> convolution -> batch normalization -> ReLU -> convolution.
-Again, the output of that final convolution is added to the identity function to create the input to the next residual block.
+The benefit of the new preactivation residual block is in optimization ease and regularization, resulting in much better performance across all benchmark datasets.[[2](https://arxiv.org/abs/1603.05027)] The changes from the original residual block to the preactivation residual block are best viewed in the figure below.

 {: .center}
 ![PreResNet](https://qiita-image-store.s3.amazonaws.com/0/100523/a156a5c2-026b-de55-a6fb-e4fa1772b42c.png)